deep-disease-detection/ddd-ai/readme.md

 ## Setup
 1. Make sure you are on the right pyenv environment (ddd)
+2. Make sure you have a .env file with the following variables:
+    * GCP_PROJECT
+    * GCS_DATA_BUCKET
-2. Start by running make install_package in the terminal
+3. Start by running make install_package in the terminal

 ## Repository structure